 Prices are considered grayscale pricing when printing using ColorWave queues that have “BW” in the name.
 Printing a grayscale document to a Color queue may result in color pricing.

-While all prints from these 4 queues end up at the same destination printer pool, the installed print queues on your computer are pre-programmed with specific media options and settings.
+Prints sent to the North print queues end up at the North printer, the South to the South printer.
+The installed print queues on your computer are pre-programmed with specific media options and settings.

 The last 2 elements in the queue names denote the uses programmed in the pre-configured queue.